LolipopJ/gitalk-react/README.md

 ### admin `string[]`

 **Required**.
-A list of Gitalk administrators.
-This can include users who have write access to this repository: owners and collaborators.
+A list of Gitalk React administrators.
+This can include users who have **write access** to this repository: owners and collaborators.

 ### id `string = location.pathname`

 A unique identifier for the comment topic; length cannot exceed 50 characters.

-When creating a comment topic, Gitalk automatically uses this parameter as a label item for the comment topic and defaults to fetching comments based on it.
+When creating a comment topic, Gitalk React automatically uses this parameter as a label item for the comment topic and defaults to fetching comments based on it.

-For blog-type sites, it is recommended to use the page's slug as this parameter.
+For blog-type sites, it is recommended to use the page's `slug` as this parameter.

 ### number `number`

 The number of the comment topic.

-If this parameter is specified, then Gitalk will fetch comments based on it rather than using the identifier.
+If this parameter is specified, then Gitalk React will fetch comments based on it rather than using the identifier.

 ### labels `string[] = ["Gitalk"]`